Sumidu/academic-kickstart/content/course/methodensem.md

 ### Slides

-Slides can be found at the L2P or below.
+Slides can be found at the Github-Repository or below.

 - Slides 1 - [Link](/slides/methodenseminar/01-intro.pdf)
 - Slides 2 - [Link](/slides/methodenseminar/02-researchquestion.pdf)